TaishiUeda/Turtlebot3Sim/README.md

 Please install adequate [docker and docker-compose](https://www.docker.com/) according to your computers.

 - It was confirmed that the programs can work with Win10 and Ubuntu with X11 server without OpenGL
-- mac with M1 chip hasn't supported yet.
+- mac with M1 chip hasn't been supported yet.

 ## How to build the docker image